sdroege/gstreamer-rs/docs/gstreamer/docs.md

 `gst_pad_get_parent` will retrieve the `Element` that owns the pad.

-After two pads are retrieved from an element by `ElementExt::get_static_pad`, the pads can be linked with `PadExt::link`.
+After two pads are retrieved from an element by `ElementExt::get_static_pad`, the pads can be linked with `Pad::link`.
 (For quick links, you can also use `ElementExt::link`, which will make the obvious link for you if it's straightforward.).
 Pads can be unlinked again with `PadExt::unlink`. `PadExt::get_peer` can be used to check what the pad is